-At any point of time, you can tap or click on it, to get to another workspace.
-Once you are in that workspace, you will see its name in top left corner.
+At any point in time, you can tap or click on it, to get to another workspace.
+Once you are in that workspace, you will see its name in the top left corner.

 Navigating to another workspace

-To navigate to another workspace, click on the workspace name on top left corner.
+To navigate to another workspace, click on the workspace name on the top left corner.

 You will be shown below options to get to another workspace of your choice:

-Also, when you search within the ‘Browse’, you will be shown filtered list of workspaces of workspace where you are currently in.
+Also, when you search within the ‘Browse’, you will be shown a filtered list of workspaces of the workspace where you are currently in.
 It will not search all of Stages.

-Archive: Here you can view all the workspaces marked archived by system administrator.
+Archive: Here you can view all the workspaces marked archived by the system administrator.